HacktheHill/hackathon-website/README.md

 # Hack the Hill Website

 Welcome to the Hack the Hill Website repository.
-This static marketing website serves to procide information about the Hack the Hill hackathon.
+This static marketing website serves to provide information about the Hack the Hill hackathon.

 ## Getting Started